Trade with Auckland

 Fears of European domination led to widespread support for the Kīngitanga (the Māori King movement) in Hauraki, in defence of land and independence, rather than in defiance of the Crown.
 The subsequent invasion of Waikato by Crown forces brought them close to Hauraki Māori land on the west side of Tīkapa Moana (the Firth of Thames).
 A minority of Hauraki fought Crown troops on the Great South Road and in the Hūnua Ranges until December 1863.
 The Crown built a line of redoubts (forts) between Pūkorokoro (Miranda) on the Firth of Thames and Pōkeno on the Waikato River, and enforced a naval blockade of the Firth of Thames.

 Auckland businesses were eager to profit from Hauraki timber.
-Hauraki Māori sold cutting rights to individual trees in the 1850s and to entire forests from 1860 to 1875.
+Hauraki Māori sold cutting rights to individual trees in the 1850s and to entire forests between 1860 and 1875.

 Europeans were drawn to Hauraki before 1840 by its timber and water access.
 They acquired land at Coromandel Harbour, Tairua, Whangapoua, Whitianga, Hikutaiā and Paeroa.